merce-fra/Reliable-VFL-in-5G-Core-NW-Arch/README.md

     failures,):

-          # Clean up any leftover gradients from previous rounds
         torch.cuda.empty_cache() if torch.cuda.is_available() else None
         # Do not aggregate if there are failures and failures are not accepted
         if not self.accept_failures and failures:
             return None, {}

-        # Convert results
         embedding_results = [
             torch.from_numpy(parameters_to_ndarrays(fit_res.parameters)[0])
             for _, fit_res in results